Read Together · inkwool · Read Together · inkwool.com

 Ch.
 18

-Who changed the most by the halfway point — the character, or your reading of them?
+Who changed the most by the halfway point.
+The character, or your reading of them?

 ○ locked